-- Student in good standing at Mayo Medical School or other accredited Medical School.
+- Student in good standing at Mayo Clinic School of Medicine or other accredited Medical School.

 - Satisfactory completion of third year surgery rotation.

 - Promotion to fourth-year status, and no failures in third year core clerkship (visiting students).